Robinpig/Note/docs/CS/CN/CN.md

 ## Network Layer

-The primary role of the network layer is deceptively simple—to move packets from a sending host to a receiving host.
+The Internet’s network layer is responsible for moving network-layer packets known as **datagrams** from one host to another.
 To do so, two important network-layer functions can be identified:

 - Forwarding
 - Routing